pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/google_cloud_platform.md

   CLOUDSQLAUTHPROXY_WI="serviceAccount:${PROJECT_ID}.svc.id.goog[${K8S_NAMESPACE}/k8s-cloudsql-auth-proxy]"
   ```

-- Grant access to cloudSQL and storage (bucket + volumes) to the Service Account
+- Grant access to cloudSQL and your bucket to the Service Account

   ```shell
   # Grant access to cloudSQL to the Service Account